Amazinggracee/Portfolio1/README.md

 In this project:

-- [ ] I made sure that there are no linter errors.
+- [ ] For this project, we added the JavaScript + HTML + CSS linter.
 - [ ] I made sure that you used the correct GitHub flow.
 - [ ] I made sure that you documented your work in a professional way.
 - [ ] Follow our list of best practices for HTML, CSS and JavaScript.